dorchaouat/test-template/react/README.md

 ## Learn More

-You can read more about Cutom Element Component in Wix Apps here: https://devforum.wix.com/kb/en/article/create-a-custom-element-and-app-settings-panel
+You can read more about Custom Element Component in Wix Apps here: https://devforum.wix.com/kb/en/article/create-a-custom-element-and-app-settings-panel